JontySN/JontySN/README.md

 > [!IMPORTANT]
 > Welcome, I'm **Jonty**!
 >
 > This is a github page to showcase all of the work Ive done when it comes to coding and design.
-Im currently powering through my degree at Wintec and hope to one day have a career in this feild.
+Im currently powering through my Bacholar of applied information technology degree at Wintec and hope to one day have a career in this field.
 > Im all ears when it comes to new projects and collaborations as I thrive in the challange of a new ideas.
 >
 > If you enjoy my work, feel free to reach out and connect!